 Here we will see the results of the opposite approach—the “pouring principle.”
 As you contact your client with ease, you help your client become an engaged partner in the work; in turn, you can put the “deep” back in deep tissue massage, but without strain or pain.

 One of the greatest gifts we can give to our clients is to not try to do so much.
-In “Pour, Don’t Push,” we discover that a massage session is often more effective – and feels better! – if you work slower rather than faster, and if you do fewer strokes rather than more.
+In “Pour Don’t Push,” we discover that a massage session is often more effective – and feels better! – if you work slower rather than faster, and if you do fewer strokes rather than more.

-We respect your privacy and will never sell your email address to anyone.
+We will not rent/sell your email to anyone.

 You'll also receive our newsletter and special offers.

 Thank you!
 An email will be sent to the address provided with instructions on how to enroll in this 1 CE hour course - FREE!

 If you do not see our email within a few minutes of signing up, please check your Spam/Junk folders it may have been delivered there instead of your inbox.